asadziach/backfill_my_model/README.md

 To use, open the 3D model in Sketchup Make 2016.
 It can take stl via a free plugin.

-Open Ruby console and paste the contants of backfill_my_model.rb.
+Open Ruby console and paste the contents of backfill_my_model.rb.

 Select and create a group of the model.